A disk attached to a BMS can be detached.

-- Before detaching a disk from a running Windows BMS, ensure that no program is reading data from or writing data to the disk.
+- Before detaching a data disk from a running Windows BMS, ensure that no program is reading data from or writing data to the disk.
 Otherwise, data will be lost.

-- Before detaching a disk from a running Linux BMS, you must log in to the BMS and run the umount command to cancel the association between the disk and the file system.
+- Before detaching a data disk from a running Linux BMS, you must log in to the BMS and run the umount command to cancel the association between the disk and the file system.
 In addition, ensure that no program is reading data from or writing data to the disk.
 Otherwise, detaching the disk will fail.

 - Click the Disks tab.
 Locate the row containing the disk to be detached and click Detach.